prajnastra/timer/README.md

 mkdir -p ~/.local/bin
 ```

-- Download the executable from [release](https://github.com/prajnastra/timer/releases/tag/v1) and paste it in `.local/bin`
+- Download the executable from [release](https://github.com/prajnastra/timer/releases/tag/v1) and paste it in `.local/bin` or you can build it from source.

 ### Usage
 ```bash